theodric/femurgebot/README.md

-# automatli
+# femurgebot
-### e süsse roboterli uus Züri

-Swiss noun trollage generator
+### A bot seeking to programmatically catalogue all possible feminine urges

 Based on jarfbot - Jarf Beezers name generator
 Based on assaultbot - internet gunshitpostbot
 Based on automatli - Swiss trollage generator

 Format is:

-Verb - English verbs
+Verb - English verbs - in Verb.txt

-Noun - English nouns
+Noun - English nouns - in Noun.txt

 EXAMPLES: